IgnacioNMiranda/concierge/backendweb/README.md

 Create a new Application Key for the project:

     php artisan key:generate

+Also execute the next command to create your own keys and user for access tokens creation:

+    php artisan passport:install

 Create a new empty DB file in the `database` folder called `database.sqlite`